-Her parents strolled in a leisurely manner, arm in arm, as if they had the world at their fingertips
+Her parents strolled arm-in-arm in a leisurely manner as if they had the world at their fingertips.

-Natalia swallowed hard again as she spied the packet her mother carried.
+Natalia swallowed hard again when she spied the packet her mother carried.
 Her mother held it out in front of herself as if making sure anyone they saw could see.
 Natalia already knew what was inside.
 Her friend, Rebecca, had faced the same fate and had shared everything.
-Natalia felt like crying as she thought of her.
+She felt like crying when she thought of her.
 Rebecca was now dead.

 “You’ll have to read this closely,” her mother said, waving the packet.

-“I already know what’s inside,” Natalia said with a gloomy voice.
+“I already know what’s inside,” she said with a gloomy voice.

 “Nonsense.
 Each packet is specific to the person.
-I’m sure due to your father’s position, that you will be well placed in the church,” her mother said as if she’d already read the information.
+I’m sure, due to your father’s position, that you will be well placed in the church,” her mother said as if she had already read the information.